Northen-Light/stm32-bare-metal-adxl345-driver/README.md

 A bare-metal ADXL345 accelerometer driver for the STM32F103 written in C using register-level programming.

-This project interfaces an STM32F103 microcontroller with an Analog Devices ADXL345 3-axis accelerometer over I²C.
-It supports sensor configuration, interrupt configuration, measurement control, raw and converted acceleration readings and data-ready interrupt handling.
+This project interfaces an STM32F103 microcontroller with the Analog Devices ADXL345 3-axis accelerometer over I²C.
+It implements a custom STM32F103 I²C driver together with a reusable ADXL345 device driver supporting sensor configuration, measurement control, raw and converted acceleration readings, and data-ready interrupt handling.

 ---